Robert Wagner: Personal life

-While working on location in Europe, Wagner reconnected with an old friend, actress Marion Marshall.
+While working on location in Rome, Wagner reconnected with an old friend, actress Marion Marshall, and moved in with her in November 1961.
 After a two-year courtship, Wagner, Marshall and her two sons from her marriage to Stanley Donen moved back to America.
 Wagner and Marshall married on July 21, 1963, at the Bronx Courthouse.
 They had a daughter, Katie (born May 11, 1964).
 They separated in June 1970 and divorced on October 14, 1971.

 Wagner was engaged to Tina Sinatra from June 1970 until January 1972.
 Immediately afterwards, Wagner rekindled his romance with Wood.
 They remarried on July 16 aboard the Ramblin' Rose, anchored off Paradise Cove in Malibu.
 They had a daughter, Courtney (born March 9, 1974).

-Following Wood's death on November 29, 1981, Wagner became the guardian of her then-11-year-old daughter by producer Richard Gregson, Natasha.
-He also cut ties with his former sister-in-law, Lana Wood, who later outed Wagner.
+Following Wood's death on November 29, 1981, Wagner became the guardian of her then-11-year-old daughter by producer Richard Gregson, Natasha Gregson, although he never legally adopted her.
+He is completely estranged from his former sister-in-law, Lana Wood, who made claims in 2001 that Wagner was having a homosexual affair; she has since repeatedly doubled down on the claim, despite Wagner's denials.
+In a 2018 televised interview with Megyn Kelly, when asked if she thinks Wagner "murdered" her sister, Lana said, "Yes."

 On Valentine's Day 1982, Wagner began dating actress Jill St. John, whom he had known since the late 1950s.
 After eight years together, they married on May 26, 1990, in Pacific Palisades and honeymooned on Little Torch Key.
 The marriage is the fourth for both Wagner and St. John and it has lasted longer than all six of their previous marriages combined.
-The couple co-starred in six films between 1967 and 2014 as well as the pilot episode of Hart to Hart, and also appeared onstage in a touring production of Love Letters (1996–2004).
+The couple co-starred in six films between 1967 and 2014 as well as "The Yada Yada" episode of Seinfeld in 1997, and also appeared onstage in a touring production of Love Letters (1996–2004).

+St. John and Lana Wood both appeared in the 1971 James Bond film Diamonds Are Forever and had already been in a longstanding feud prior to Natalie Wood's death.
+At a 1999 Bond girl reunion for Vanity Fair magazine, a well-publicized altercation occurred between the two when St. John refused to be photographed with Lana.
+In 2016, Lana crashed a gala honoring St. John in Palm Springs to confront Wagner—in front of cameramen—over the reopened homicide case of Natalie Wood.

 Wagner became a first-time grandfather in 2006 when Katie Wagner, his daughter with Marshall, gave birth to her son Riley John Wagner-Lewis.
 Riley is Wagner's only grandchild.

 In 2007, Wagner and St. John sold the Brentwood ranchette they had lived in since 1983 for a reported $14 million.
 The couple now resides in Aspen, Colorado, where they built a vacation home in 1995.
-They retain a condo in L.A.
+Wagner and St. John initially retained a condo in Los Angeles, but sold it in 2015.